-3.1 Targets
+A. Targets

-Targets should be interlinked with the adopted SDGs, COP 21 goals, the outcomes of international conferences and national policy setting.
+60. Targets should be interlinked with the adopted Sustainable Development Goals, COP21 goals, the outcomes of international conferences and national policysetting.
 In addition targets also need to reflect the ambitions linked with the expansion of urban services and the improvement of urban transport towards better urban environments and living.
-Ambitious targets as: full coverage of urban areas by urban services which comply with basic standards up to the end of the decade, halt of open waste dumping sites within five years' time, urban transport's GHG emissions reduced by 50 % in ten years' time etc. To ensure effective implementation, these targets should be aligned at the local, national and global level and should be backed by broad consensus.
+Ambitious targets as: full coverage of urban areas by urban services which comply with basic standards up to the end of the decade, halt of open waste dumping sites within 5 years' time, urban transport's greenhouse gas emissions reduced by 50 per cent in 10 years' time, etc. To ensure effective implementation, these targets should be aligned at the local, national and global levels and should be backed by broad consensus.
 Ambitious targets can set the direction of current and future action, and are useful to show governmental commitment and to send a clear message to the market.

-a.
-Linkages between the thematic areas covered and the SDGs
+Linkages between the thematic areas covered and the Sustainable Development Goals

-The links between the SDGs agreed at global level and the New Urban Agenda highlight the role envisioned for Urban Services, Mobility and Technologies in fulfilling them.
+61. The links between the Sustainable Development Goals agreed at the global level and the New Urban Agenda highlight the role envisioned for urban services, mobility and technologies in fulfilling them.
 These links show the interconnectedness between global goals and the urban fabric and the role urban services play in making the most of this relationship.
-The NUA should recognise that the SDGs' urban dimension is much broader than Goal 11.
-SDG 11 - Make cities and human settlements inclusive, safe, resilient, and sustainable targets other SDGs.
-In particular, SDG 3 Health, SDG 5 Gender, SDG 6 Water, SDG 9 Infrastructure, SDG 13 Climate, and SDG 17 Implementation are strongly linked to Goal 11 (Habitat Unit/TU Berlin 2015).
+The New Urban Agenda should recognize that the Sustainable Development Goals' urban dimension is much broader than Goal 11.
+Goal 11, Make cities and human settlements inclusive, safe, resilient, and sustainable, targets other Goals.
+In particular, Goal 3, on health, Goal 5, on gender, Goal 6, on water, Goal 9, on infrastructure, Goal 13, on climate, and Goal 17, on implementation, are strongly linked to Goal 11 (Habitat Unit/TU Berlin 2015).
 Urban services can make a substantial contribution to sustainable development, reducing poverty, improving health, equality, protecting the environment, biodiversity, combating climate change and improving the quality of life in our cities.
 However, unsustainable transport can significantly impact on many of the Sustainable Development Goals, too.
 This is vital to consider in planning urban services systems.

-b.
-Linkages between the thematic areas covered and results of COP 21 Goals
+Linkages between the thematic areas covered and results of COP21 goals

-The COP 21 agreement aims to strengthen the global response to the threat of climate change, in the context of sustainable development and efforts to eradicate poverty.
-This requires keeping the increase in global average temperatures to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels, recognising that this would significantly reduce the risks and impacts of climate change.
+62. The COP21 agreement aims to strengthen the global response to the threat of climate change, in the context of sustainable development and efforts to eradicate poverty.
+This requires keeping the increase in global average temperatures to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change.
 The decarbonisation of the energy and transport sectors has a vital role to play.
 It needs to be pursued closely not only in view of the objectives set on access to safe, affordable, accessible and sustainable urban development but also to add the contribution of the urban sector to the climate objectives and the related decarbonisation to mitigate further climate change.
-Finance will play a vital role here, and the Green Climate Fund and the Addis Ababa Action Agenda have a key role to play in this context, which also includes enabling cities to directly access international, multilateral and bilateral climate finance and development cooperation funding sources.
+Finance will play a vital role here, and the Green Climate

+Fund and the Addis Ababa Action Agenda have a key role to play in this context, which also includes enabling cities to directly access international, multilateral and bilateral climate finance and development cooperation funding sources.